GabeHasWon/BigTree/Tiles/TILESHEET_README.txt

 23: Cut trunk connecting to branch, left
 24: Cut trunk connecting to branch, right

-All have 3 variants for anti-monotony purposes.
+All have 3 variants for variety.